Programs, Activity Recommendations

 Dürer Kert

-Dürer Kert is one of the most popular underground party places in Budapest at the southern edge of City Park.
+Dürer Kert is one of the most popular underground party places in Budapest in Újbuda, District XI right on the bank of the Danube.

 - Several dance rooms,